 Plan year July 1 - June 30 Effective date of plan January 8, 1950 Eligibility requirements Any employee who is a member of The Amalgamated Transit Union, Local 1300, or the Office & Professional Employees International Union, Local No. 2, who is not included in the Maryland State Retirement and Pension System.
 Any employee who is a member of the Police Local Union No. 1859, who is not included in the Law Enforcement Officers' Pension System (LEOPS) offered by the Maryland State Retirement and Pension System.
 Any management employee who transferred from any of the bargaining units above.
 For purposes of this Plan, management employees are classified as Local 1300 employees Eligible employees become participants immediately upon employment.
 Normal form Life annuity Vesting 100% with 5 or more years of credited service.
-100% with 7 or more years of service for Local 1300 members hired on or after May 18, 2013 and Local 2 members hired on or after September 10, 2014.
-100% with 10 or more years of service for Local 1300 members hired on or after July 1, 2016.
-Participants are considered 100% vested upon the attainment of early or normal retirement eligibility.
+100% with 7 o more years of service for Local 1300 members hired on o after May 18, 2013 and Local 2 members hired from July 1 2012 through June 30, 2016.
+100% with 10 or more years o service for Local 2 and Local 1300 members hired on or afte July 1, 2016.
+Participants are considered 100% vested upor the attainment of early or normal retirement eligibility.
 Normal retirement date First of the month coincident with or immediately following the earlier of: a.
-Attainment of age 65 with 5 years of service. b.
+Attainment of age 65 with 5 years of service (7 years of service for Local 2 participants hired from July 1, 2012 through June 30, 2016.
+100% and 10 years of service for Local 2 members hired on or after July 1, 2016) b.
 Attainment of age 52 with 30 years of service.
-Normal retirement benefit A monthly income payable for life that is the minimum of: a. \$80 per month times years of service (\$85 for Local 1300 and Local 2 for retirements on or after July 1, 2012, \$90 for Local 1300 and Local 2 for retirements on or after July 1, 2013, \$92 for Local 1300 for retirements on or after July 1, 2014, \$95 for Local 1300 retirements on or after July 1, 2015, and effective for Local 1300 retirements on or after July 1, 2016, the dollar per month benefit is eliminated.) b.
-1.70% of Average Compensation (effective July 1, 2008) times years of service.
+Normal retirement benefit A monthly income payable for life that is the minimum of: a. \$80 per month times years of service (For Local 1300 and Local 2: \$85 for retirements on or after July 1, 2012, \$90 for retirements on or after July 1, 2013, \$92 for retirements on or after July 1, 2014, \$95 for retirements on or after July 1, 2015, and effective for retirements on or after July 1, 2016, the dollar per month benefit is eliminated.)